hhucn/dbas/docs/installation.rst

 Github and Twitter.
 Please add the variables ``OAUTH_service_CLIENTID`` and ``OAUTH_service_CLIENTKEY`` for each service you want to use, wherey you have to replace **service** with e.g. GOOGLE (important: uppercase).

 The login buttons will be displayed automatically.
-For mroe information, have a look `on this site <dbas/oauth.html>`_.
+For mroe information, have a look `on D-BAS' OAuth site <dbas/oauth.html>`_.

 Pyramid & UWSGI